BujuHackTosh/BujuHackTosh/README.md

 - 👋 Hi, I’m @BujuHackTosh
-Debugging: Removing the needles from the haystack.
+Debugging, Removing the needles from the haystack.